Median geometry for spaces with measured walls and for groups: Introduction.

 \section{Introduction.}

 \textbf{1.a.
-Median spaces and spaces with walls.
-Main results.}\quad A \emph{median} space is a metric space $(X,d)$ such that every triple of points $x_1,x_2,x_3\in X$ admits a unique \emph{median point}, that is a point $m\in X$ satisfying
+Median spaces and spaces with walls.} \quad A \emph{median} space is a metric space $(X,d)$ such that every triple of points $x_1,x_2,x_3\in X$ admits a unique \emph{median point}, i.e. a point $m\in X$ satisfying